Yavin IV, after the destruction of the Death Star

-Alderaan had been green and grey and brown just like his eyes, as it had floated in space, unaware that these moments were the last.
+Alderaan had been green and grey and brown, just like his eyes... and it had floated there in space, unaware that these moments were the last.

 Alderaan.
 Father.
 All of them.
 Gone.
 Just gone.

-She felt the hot tears, spilling down her cheeks and made no attempt to stop them.
+Hot tears spilled down her cheeks and she made no attempt to stop them.